the-spanish-guy/decritty/README.md

 ### Initial configs

-Run the command below to create the initial settings<br>
+Run the command below to create the initial settings</br>

 > If the alacritty folder is already exists, it will be backup and the folder structure will be set up to work correctly